oktadev/okta-blog/_source/_posts/2021-12-06-spring-data-elasticsearch.md

 http :9200/tag/_mapping
 ```

-The output should look the same as the mapping visualized in Kibana.
+The output should look the same as the mapping visualized in Kibana:

+{% img blog/spring-data-elasticsearch/kibana-index-mapping.png alt:"Kibana Index Mapping" width:"800" %}{: .center-image }

 ## Key components in reactive Spring Data Elasticsearch